 We both love cheesecake, so for his last birthday, I made a Raspberry Lime Rickey Cheesecake from Vegan Pie in the Sky by Isa Chandra Moskowitz and Terry Hope Romero.
 It consisted of a tofu-based lime cheesecake with a sweet raspberry topping.
 While it was delicious, I couldn’t help but think it would be so much better if it was a chocolate cheesecake with a cherry topping.

-Vegan Bittersweet Chocolate Cherry Cheesecake
+Vegan Chocolate Cheesecake

 So, I set about turning it into one!
 I used that recipe as a springboard to create this Vegan Chocolate Cherry Cheesecake.
-I swapped out the lime juice for cocoa powder, and the raspberries for cherries, and I eliminated a few ingredients to streamline the recipe a little.
+I swapped out the lime juice for chocolate, and the raspberries for cherries, and I eliminated a few ingredients to streamline the recipe a little.
 For the crust, I used a walnut and date mixture similar to the one in my Chocolate Cream Pie recipe.

 Since fresh cherries are not in season right now, I used frozen ones.
 If you happen to have access to fresh cherries and you want to use them in this recipe, you’ll need about 2 cups of them.
 Don’t forget to pit them!
 I’d suggest adding about half a cup of water or cherry juice the pan while cooking the cherries, to help make things saucy.